Core Beliefs

 I believe in God, the Father almighty, creator of heaven and earth.

-I believe in Jesus Christ, his only Son, our Lord, who was conceived by the Holy Spirit,
+I believe in Jesus Christ, His only Son, our Lord, who was conceived by the Holy Spirit,

 born of the Virgin Mary,